 The story also must provide attribution that establishes the source's credibility; simply quoting "a source" is not allowed.
 We should be as descriptive as possible: "according to top White House aides" or "a senior official in the British Foreign Office."
 The description of a source must never be altered without consulting the reporter.

-We must not say that a person declined comment when he or she is already quoted anonymously.
+We must not say that a person declined comment when that person the person is already quoted anonymously.
 And we should not attribute information to anonymous sources when it is obvious or well known.
 We should just state the information as fact.

 Stories that use anonymous sources must carry a reporter's byline.
 If a reporter other than the bylined staffer contributes anonymous material to a story, that reporter should be given credit as a contributor to the story.